 In particular, on July 24, 2020 and September 13, 2020, the Trump administration announced several executive orders related to prescription drug pricing that seek to implement several of the administration's proposals.
 As a result, the FDA also released a final rule on September 24, 2020 providing guidance for states to build and submit importation plans for drugs from Canada.
 The Trump and Biden administrations both issued executive orders intended to favor government procurement from domestic manufacturers.
 In addition, the Trump administration issued an executive order specifically aimed at the procurement of pharmaceutical products, which instructed the federal government to develop a list of "essential" medicines and then buy those and other medical supplies that are manufactured, including the manufacture of the API, in the United States.
+On July 9, 2021, President Biden issued an executive order supporting the importation of drugs from Canada as an effort to reduce prescription drug costs, requesting that the Department of Health and Human Services develop a plan to address drug pricing by the end of the summer of 2021 and encouraging the Federal Trade Commission to use its rulemaking authority to combat unfair anticompetitive conduct related to the introduction of generic drugs and biosimilars to the market.
 It is unclear whether this executive order or something similar will be implemented by the Biden Administration.